 Drug withdrawal symptoms can be unpleasant and sometimes dangerous, this is especially true for alcohol withdrawal and benzodiazepine withdrawal, which is why it is always safer to undergo detox in a safe and monitored environment.
 It is also part of what makes overcoming addiction so hard; people often continue drug use in order to cope with painful withdrawal symptoms alongside cravings for drugs or alcohol.

 We offer a medical drug and alcohol detox programme during which you or a loved one will be supported and monitored.
 As part of the detox process, withdrawal symptoms are monitored to give clients the best chance of successful completion.
 In this way, withdrawal symptoms are managed and the detox process is less severe.
 In some cases, detox medication may be used in order to combat cravings or help manage more severe withdrawal symptoms such as delirium tremens.
 Our goal is to make you safe and comfortable so that you are ready for the second stage of rehabilitation.

 After a successful detox and effective withdrawal from substances, long-term recovery becomes the focus and the rehabilitation stage begins.
 For those joining us at The Providence Projects for gambling addiction, the therapeutic phase of treatment begins on day 1.

-Extensive and various therapeutic approaches allow you to address the underlying causes of addictions while offering holistic support, personal growth and education around the nature of addiction.
+Therapy allows you to address the underlying causes of addictions while offering holistic support, personal growth and education around the nature of addiction.
 With the help of our treatment specialists, you will learn skills and tools that enable you to cope with those issues post-treatment.

 Guidance is given so that you may recognise any triggers for returning to drug or alcohol use, and know how to respond to them healthily.
 This helps prevent relapse and allows you to continue life after rehab without addictive behaviour.